-You can help ensure uninterrupted service from Team Foundation Server by installing the Team Foundation databases in a server cluster.
-A server cluster is a set of dedicated, matching computers that are configured to appear as a single server.
+You can make sure seamless, uninterrupted service from Team Foundation Server by installing the Team Foundation databases in a server cluster.
+A server cluster is a set of dedicated, matching computers configured to appear as a single server.
 By using a cluster, you can automatically start data-tier services on a second computer when you take the active computer offline for maintenance or if a failure occurs.
-Unlike the data tier, the application tier cannot reside in a cluster.

-Typically, this availability strategy for Team Foundation databases is cost effective for very large organizations with the resources to set up and maintain a complex topology.
+Typically, this availability strategy is cost effective for very large organizations with the resources to set up and maintain a complex topology.

 You can use the following information to understand the specific configuration that Team Foundation Server supports.